iTechUz/js-interview/General-questions.md

     display();
 ```

-### 2. Is javascript a statically typed or a dynamically typed language?
+### 7. Is javascript a statically typed or a dynamically typed language?

-JavaScript is a dynamically typed language.
+- [x] Answer: JavaScript is a dynamically typed language.
 In a dynamically typed language, the type of a variable is checked during **run-time** in contrast to a statically typed language, where the type of a variable is checked during **compile-time**.

-### 3. What are global variables?
+### 8. What are global variables?

-Global variables are those that are available throughout the length of the code without any scope.
+- [x] Answer: Global variables are those that are available throughout the length of the code without any scope.
 The var keyword is used to declare a local variable but if you omit it then it will become global variable

 ```js
     msg = "Hello"; // var is missing, it becomes global variable
 ```

-### 4. What are the differences between undeclared and undefined variables
+### 9. What are the differences between undeclared and undefined variables?

-Below are the major differences between undeclared(not defined) and undefined variables,
+- [x] Answer: Below are the major differences between undeclared(not defined) and undefined variables,

 - **undeclared**